process-analytics/bpmn-visualization-examples/examples/display-bpmn-diagram/pools-filter-on-load/README.md

 ## ♻️ Usage
 ⚠️ To avoid having too much content in the README, we simplify it here.
 You can find all the content of the example in [index.js](index.js).

-Load the BPMN content and pass the information about the pools you want to filter
+Load the BPMN content and pass the information about the pools you want to filter.
 ```javascript
 const bpmnVisualization = new bpmnvisu.BpmnVisualization({ container: 'bpmn-container' });